Apache 2.0TypeScriptZero Dependencies

 How is ZenBrain different from Mem0?

-Mem0 has 1 memory layer and focuses on cloud API.
+Mem0 has 2 memory layers and focuses on cloud API.
 ZenBrain has 7 layers, Sleep Consolidation, FSRS, Hebbian Learning, Confidence Intervals — all self-hosted, zero dependencies, TypeScript-native.

 Can I use @zensation/algorithms without core?